“How is the most important job the one we have the least information for?” Richard Mulholland on DADicated.com

 Richard is 45, he is married to Jess and has two children from his first marriage.
-His son Callum who is 17 and his daughter Bailey who is 12.
+His son Callum is 17 and his daughter Bailey is 12.
 Second marriage now 8 years.

-In the session Richard shares his own journey and how ultimately his divorce helped him to become an involved and passionate dad, how he realised he needs to stop lying to himself and stop prioritising work over family.
+In the session, Richard shares his own journey and how ultimately his divorce helped him to become an involved and passionate dad, how he realized he needs to stop lying to himself and stop prioritizing work over family.
 We discuss his time as a single dad and his family setting after he remarried.
 We talk about his own dad, the role of step-parents in the parenting eco-system, how we can help fathers owning being a dad and Richard’s life hacks and family systems.

 Richard Mulholland (guest):